My Move To Denver from Nomad to Normal

 August 11, 2017 25 Comments »

-I was daydreaming at 30,000 feet; thinking about my apartment, my bed, what I had in my refrigerator, my yoga mat, and what I was going to have for breakfast while listening to NPR tomorrow morning at my table.
+I was daydreaming at 30,000 feet, thinking about my apartment, my bed, what I had in my refrigerator, my yoga mat, and what I was going to have for breakfast while listening to NPR tomorrow morning at my table.
 I was daydreaming about going home and the little routine I had established in Denver.
-I had been gone for 3 weeks traveling through the Canadian Maritimes, and I was ready to be home.
+I had been gone for three weeks traveling through the Canadian Maritimes, and I was ready to be home.

 moving to denver apartment